hashicorp/waypoint-examples/kubernetes/go-multiworkspace/README.md

 ### AWS setup

 This project uses the AWS ECR container registry, AWS loadbalancers, and has been tested on EKS.
-To support gitops workflows, Waypoint runners need push access to ECR - this can be accomplished by adding the AmazonEc2ContainerRegistryFullAccess policy to the eks node group role, but more granuar access is also possible.
+To support gitops workflows, Waypoint runners need push access to ECR - this can be accomplished by adding the `AmazonEc2ContainerRegistryFullAccess` policy to the EKS node group role, but more granular access is also possible.

 ## Dev and Prod Environments